lemocla/neon-hangman/README.md

     - ### **Collapsible navigation and interactive design**

-      The game features a collapsible menu at the top of the page with a dynamic icon, to allow users to select their preferences, view the instructions and the leaderboard.
+      The game features a collapsible menu at the top of the page with a dynamic icon that changes when the menu is toggled, to allow users to select their preferences, view the instructions and the leaderboard.

       All interactive elements, including icons and buttons, feature hovering effects and all modals include closing icons / toggle effects.